jmoore2081/smackgrc/src/pages/about/index.md

 templateKey: sections
 title: About SMACK GRC
 mainDescription: >-
-  SMACK GRC was created by Jeff Moore after noticing a need in the market for a flexible, easy to use solution to GRC needs.
-Having been in the industry for 10+ years and never having found a GRC application that had all the functionality he needed, Jeff set off to create his own system that he could use for his organizations and also to share with the Risk, Compliance and Audit community.
-Primary functionality that was key for SMACK included notifications, controls assessments/surveys and dynamic flexible reporting in addition to being high-value and affordable for even the smallest of teams and organizations.
+  SMACK GRC was created by a team of audit, risk and compliance professionals after noticing a need in the market for a flexible, easy to use solution to GRC needs.
+Having been in the industry for many years and never having found a GRC application that was satisfying the SMACK GRC team set off to create their own system that could be used for their organizations and also to share with the Risk, Compliance and Audit community.
+Offering a product with the highest quality and wide reaching functionality and at a price point for organizations of all sizes is the primary objective of the SMACK GRC team.
 image: /img/undraw_dashboard_nklg-blue-bg.png
 image_description: About SMACK GRC
 sections:
   - background_color: white
-    title: Security
-    image: /img/undraw_security_o890.png
     left_or_right: right
     text: >-
       For information about Quick Base Security, Privacy, Compliance, and SOC 1,